DziarnowskiJ/AoC_2023/README.md

 Time:      7  15   30
 Distance:  9  40  200
 ```
-Part 1 required to determine number of ways that each race can be beaten.
+Part one required to determine number of ways that each race can be beaten.
 For example first race could be won in 4 ways:
 ```
 Hold button time    Total distance    Race won